Know before you go

 Grey seals at #SouthWalney

 Some of our Lesser black-backed and Herring gulls have been fitted with tiny solar powered trackers.
-You can see what they are up to and track their movements around the bay in real time.
+You can see what the gulls are up to and track their movements around the bay in real time.

 - Spring is the time to see courting eider ducks and catch the returning spring migrants- wheatear, willow warbler and sandwich terns.
 Thrift and sea campion come into flower.